Non Equilibrium Transitions in a Polymer Replication Ensemble

-It will be interesting to extend this framework to allow the copies of the template polymer to be themselves replicated, perhaps offering new means to investigate the link between the statistical mechanics of replicating systems and the evolutionary process \cite{goldenfeld_life_2011,demetrius_boltzmann_2013,england_statistical_2013,genthon_branching_2022}.
+It will be interesting to extend this framework in several directions.
+First, by allowing copies to serve as template themselves in an autocatalytic manner, perhaps offering new means to investigate the link between the statistical mechanics of replicating systems and the evolutionary process \cite{goldenfeld_life_2011,demetrius_boltzmann_2013,england_statistical_2013,genthon_branching_2022}.
 This might also allow for a re-investigation of Eigen's paradox of achieving high fidelity copies of large genomes \cite{eigen_selforganization_1971,leuthausser_statistical_1987}.
-More generally, other problems associated with the origin-of-life question could perhaps be freshly investigated within the replication ensemble \cite{tkachenko_spontaneous_2015,matsubara_optimal_2016,matsubara_kinetic_2018,tkachenko_onset_2018,rosenberger_self-assembly_2021,kudella_structured_2021,goppel_thermodynamic_2022}.
+More generally, other problems associated with the origin-of-life question could perhaps be freshly investigated within the template copying ensemble \cite{tkachenko_spontaneous_2015,matsubara_optimal_2016,matsubara_kinetic_2018,tkachenko_onset_2018,rosenberger_self-assembly_2021,kudella_structured_2021,goppel_thermodynamic_2022}.

+Second, the free energy differences $L\Delta \mu_r$ and $L\Delta \mu_F$ might not scale with template length $L$ and the specificity $a$ may depend on the error fraction $x$, as observed for example in kinetic proofreading \cite{SM}.
+Hence, the kinetic rates defined in this work are the first order terms in the Taylor expansions of more general rates.
+In principle, next order terms could be systematically determined in future work.

+Third, in the one-step copy process discussed above intermediate stages of polymer growth are not represented.
+It is an interesting direction of future work to refine our description and take into account such intermediate states.

+It will be interesting to test our results in experiments.
+For example template copying could be realized with in vitro transcription assays where a DNA template is used to generate RNA copies \cite{losick_vitro_1972}.
+Furthermore, Polymerase-Chain-Reaction (PCR) experiments using primers that attach to only one of the two strands of the DNA template would generate complementary DNA copies of the template strand and provide another example of template copying \cite{mullis_specific_1986}.
+Performing such DNA copying experiments and measuring distributions of error fractions in the produced sequences could provide experimental tests of our results and infer in which regimes these processes operate.